 It doesn’t matter what others think, and yes, that is easy for me to say.

 One of the reasons that it is easy, is because I’ve been there and done that numerous times in both my training and business.

 If I stopped every time someone gave me some ‘concerned’ advice, I wouldn’t be in business right now.

 If I gave up every time I failed at something, I’d still be working for other people.

-If I hadn’t travelled to Dublin to do my course, I’d still be a statistic of the housing crash and another number on the live register.
+If I hadn’t travelled to Dublin to do my course, I’d still be a statistic of crash and a number on the live register.

 Do I still get the same anxieties when I start something new?

 Of course, I do.

 But I have learned to use this as motivation and it drives me forward.

 If you are currently stuck, use the tips below to help you to get ‘unstuck’.